Go to change.org to sign this petition:

 How extensive is this problem . . .?

-We simply don’t know . . .
-So, where is the accountability within federal and state education departments?
-Since when is it accepted practise to remain mute — and continue taxpayer funding to schools that teach pseudo-science?
-To present Genesis “as truth”, and the “inerrant Word of God”, is nothing short of intellectual abuse of students.
+We don’t know, exactly, but the evidence is significant… So, where is the accountability within federal and state education departments?
+Since when is it accepted practice to remain mute — and continue taxpayer funding to schools that teach pseudo-science?
+To present Genesis “as God’s plan“, and the “inerrant Word of God“, is nothing short of intellectual abuse of young students.
 Science — across a dozen different disciplines — demonstrates beyond any reasonable doubt that Creationism is a false belief.

 - Who is responsible?
 Which bureaucracies are accountable for this religious abuse in schools?